Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: conclusions

 \section{conclusions}

-In this work we have considered the evolution of a massive binary in a dark matter density spike.
-For the first time we included in the treatment of this problem, the dynamical friction produces by particles that move faster than the inspiraling BH, usually referred to as ``non-dominant'' term.
-This term is neglected in the standard Chandrasekhar's treatment where all the frictional force is assumed to be produced by particles moving slower than the binary.
+In this work we have considered the evolution of a massive binary inside a DM density spike.
+For the first time we included in the treatment of this problem, the dynamical friction produced by particles that move faster than the inspiraling BH, usually referred to as ``non-dominant'' term.
+This term is neglected in the standard Chandrasekhar treatment where all the frictional force is assumed to be produced by particles moving slower than the binary.
 We have studied the effect of this term on the orbital decay, and on the circularization time of the binary.
 We then studied the dephasing of the gravitational waveform produced by the binary due to dynamical friction.
 Our main conclusions are summarized in what follows: \begin{itemize} \item[1] The evolution of the binary eccentricity due to dynamical friction is shown to be significantly affected.
-The parameter space where dynamical friction leads the orbit to become more eccentric is enlarged when the contribution from the fast moving particles is included.
-In our treatment, dynamical friction leads the orbit to become more eccentric for any cusp with slope $\gamma< 1.8$, while the standard treatment would predict $\gamma< 1.5$. \item[2] The timescale over which the binary eccentricity evolves is also significantly modified by the non-dominant terms.
+The parameter space where dynamical friction causes the orbit to become more eccentric is enlarged when the contribution from the fast moving particles is included.
+In our treatment, dynamical friction leads the orbit to become more eccentric for any cusp with slope $\gamma< 1.8$, while the standard treatment would predict $\gamma< 1.5$ (Fig. 1).
+For $\gamma\gtrsim 1.8$, dynamical friction causes the orbit to circularize faster than if evolved only due to energy loss by GW radiation.
+For shallower slopes, instead, the orbit is expected to circularize at a slower rate (Fig. 1). \item[2] The timescale over which the binary eccentricity evolves is also significantly modified by the non-dominant terms.
 This statement appears to be true for most values of $\gamma$.
-For $\gamma=2$, our treatment predicts a circularization timescale that is about 3 times longer than the standard formula.
-For $\gamma\gtrsim 1.6$, dynamical friction causes the orbit to circularize faster than if it was evolved only due to energy loss by GW radiation.
-For shallower slopes, instead, the orbit is expected to circularize at a slower rate. \item[3] For $\gamma\leq 1$ the orbital decay time of the binary due to dynamical friction is much shorter than predicted by the Chandrasekhar's formula.
+For $\gamma=2$, our treatment predicts a circularization timescale that is about 2 times shorter than the standard formula (Fig. 2). \item[3] For $\gamma\leq 1$ the orbital decay time of the binary due to dynamical friction is much shorter than predicted by the Chandrasekhar's formula.
 For $\gamma=1$ the difference is a factor of $2$.
-But, as $\gamma$ approaches $0.5$, the error due to neglecting the fast moving particles becomes arbitrarily large.
+But, as $\gamma$ approaches $0.5$, the error due to neglecting the fast moving particles becomes arbitrarily large (Fig. 2).